aaru-dps/Aaru/CONTRIBUTING.md

-# Contributing to DiscImageChef
+# Contributing to Aaru

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to DiscImageChef and its modules.
+The following is a set of guidelines for contributing to Aaru and its modules.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.